bedbugs-bit/Ticket-Booking-Web-App/README.md

 1. Clone the repository.
 2. Install PHP dependencies: `composer install`.
-3. Install JavaScript dependencies: `npm install`.
+3. You can install JavaScript dependencies in the `ticket-react-app` directory: `npm install`.
-4. Copy the `.env.example` file to a new file named `.env` and update the environment variables to match your local environment.
-5. Generate an application key: `php artisan key:generate`.
+4. Generate an application key: `php artisan key:generate`.
-6. Run the database migrations: `php artisan migrate`.
+5. Run the database migrations: `php artisan migrate`.
-7. Start the Laravel server: `php artisan serve`.
+6. Start the Laravel server: `php artisan serve`.
-8. Navigate to the `ticket-react-app` directory and install the dependencies:
+7. Navigate to the `ticket-react-app` directory and install the dependencies:
    `npm install`.
+8. Copy the `.env.example` file to a new file named `.env` and update the environment variables to match your local environment.
    9.Start the React development server: `npm run dev`.

 ## Building